Candy-Doc/candy-doc-maven-plugin/README.md

 The development team works on a branch named _main_.

-Whenever a feature needs to be implemented, a new branch must be pulled from _main_ and merged to this latter once the feature is ready.
+Whenever a feature needs to be implemented, a new branch (feat/<new_branch>) must be pulled from _main_ and rebased to this latter once the feature is ready.

-Every time a new version is about to be released, a merge from your new branch to _main_ will create a new tag and a new package in the package registry.

 ```mermaid
 graph TD